Sockeye: a language for analyzing hardware documentation: Backends

-We support multiple backends for analyzing scenarios in \system.
-A backend is a verification tool for which \system generates a suitable input file.
 The restricted nature of the \system language makes it possible to support a multitude of backends.
 Specifications consist of sequential actions with branching, which are supported by all tools in the verification space.
 We disallowed loops in \system in hopes to keep solving times short.
+Backends may support different sets of \system features. \system has an interpreter backend and three verification backends:

-We support three backends for verification: direct translation to an SMT instance suitable for the Z3~\cite{demoura:tacas:2008} solver, symbolic execution using Rosette~\cite{Rosette_Onward13,Rosette_PLDI14}, and bounded model checking using CBMC~\cite{kroening:cbmc:2014}.
-Backends may have different feature sets.
-While encoding specifications directly to SMT was useful for us to get started, this backend is considerably less complete than Rosette or CBMC, which only differ in minor details.
+\paragraph{Interpreter} The ``eval'' backend can be used to execute test scenarios with concrete inputs.
+It also has limited support for nondeterministic values stemming from the \lstinline{any} keyword, by propagating unknown values using a simple form of abstract interpretation~\cite{AbsInt_POPL77}.
+It can also be used to reconstruct violating traces found by the Rosette backend described below.

-\paragraph{Direct translation to SMT} The hardware specification gets translated into a sequence of ``epochs'', where an epoch is the time between two state changes, i.e.\ until the next state mutation occurs.
-In order to encode these executions, we have to compute an upper bound on the number of child calls each \system function can make.
-This requirement turns out to be quite restrictive on most real-world \glspl{soc}.
+\paragraph{Direct translation to SMT} We initially encoded \system scenarios as SMT queries directly, without going through an intermediate language or tool.
+While this encoding was useful for us to get started, this backend is considerably less complete and performant than Rosette or CBMC.

-\paragraph{Rosette} A Racket-based programming language with support for symbolic execution.
+\paragraph{Rosette} A Racket-based programming language which supports symbolic execution~\cite{Rosette_Onward13,Rosette_PLDI14}.
 Rosette has successfully been used as a verification backend in Pensieve~\cite{Pensieve_ISCA23}.
 Under the hood, Rosette also relies on the Z3 SMT solver.
-However it employs more sophisticated techniques to generate the SMT problem, and thus outperforms our home-grown SMT encoding.
+However, it employs more sophisticated techniques to generate the SMT query, and thus outperforms our home-grown SMT encoding.

-\paragraph{CBMC} A bounded model checker for C/C++ programs.
-CBMC can verify a C program's memory safety, absence of undefined behavior, and even custom assertions.
+\paragraph{CBMC} A bounded model checker for C/C++ programs~\cite{kroening:cbmc:2014}, which can verify a C program's memory safety, absence of undefined behavior, and even custom assertions.
 C programs generated from \system specifications are memory safe out-of-the-box, hence we disable most CBMC checks and only search for violations of explicit assertions.